 NFV began when service providers attempted to speed up the deployment of new network services in order to advance their revenue and growth plans, and they found that hardware-based appliances limited their ability to achieve these goals.
 They looked to standard IT virtualization technologies and found NFV helped accelerate service innovation and provisioning.

 Orchestration (Source: SDxCentral):

-Orchestration System – provides automated configuration, coordination and management of complex computing networks, systems and services.
-These systems are designed to reduce the time and manual manipulation required to align a business’ applications, data and infrastructure.
+Orchestration System – provides automated configuration, coordination, and management of complex computing networks, systems and services.
+These systems are designed to reduce the time and manual manipulation required to align a business’s applications, data, and infrastructure.
 In a software-defined networking (SDN) context, orchestration systems decouple the orchestration layer from the service layer to increase the agility of the applications being rolled out on the network.